-For a summary of the financial obligations of the District as of December 31, 2017, see attached Exhibit A. It should be noted that the financial obligations of the District was substantially restructured in August 2014 pursuant to the financial proforma set forth in the First Amendment to the Amended and Restated Service Plan, as approved by the Town of Castle Rock on May 6, 2014.
+For a summary of the financial obligations of the District as of December 31, 2018, see attached Exhibit A. It should be noted that the financial obligations of the District were substantially restructured in August 2014 pursuant to the financial proforma set forth in the First Amendment to the Amended and Restated Service Plan, as approved by the Town of Castle Rock on May 6, 2014.

-The 2017 assessed valuation of all taxable properties within Crystal Valley Metropolitan District No. 2 is attached hereto as Exhibit C.
+The 2018 assessed valuation of all taxable properties within Crystal Valley Metropolitan District No. 2 is attached hereto as Exhibit C.

-In 2017 the District issued 10.779 mills for general operating expenses and 49.508 mills for contractual obligations.
+In 2018 the District imposed 10.776 mills for general operating expenses and 49.508 mills for contractual obligations.